Slowly rotating gravastars: Conclusions

-We find that enforcing non-divergence of perturbation functions on the horizon surface determines that the exterior metric is identical to that of a Kerr BH, to second order in the rotation, while the interior metric and the surface stress tensor have corrections of first and second order in the rotation compared to the non-rotating case.
-Since the exterior of the slowly rotating gravastar is precisely that of the Kerr BH, to second order, there is no possibility of detecting the difference by any experiment or observation restricted to the external geometry, such as by accretion flows or light ring images.
-A slowly rotating gravastar also has `no hair' classically, up to possibly Planck scale corrections very near to the horizon surface.
-The fact that this surface remains at the horizon, and the moment of inertia (\ref{Inertia}) remains identical to that of a Kerr BH also implies that a rotating gravastar defined this way will also have the same tidal deformability or Love number as a Kerr BH, namely none at all.
+Since the exterior of the slowly rotating gravastar is precisely that of the Kerr BH to order $a^2$, there is no possibility of detecting the difference to this order by any experiment or observation restricted to the large scale external geometry such as by accretion flows or light ring images.
+Like a classical Kerr BH, a slowly rotating gravastar with a null surface stress tensor also has ``no hair" classically, up to possibly Planck scale corrections very near to the horizon surface.
+The fact that this surface remains at the horizon, and the moment of inertia (\ref{Inertia}) remains identical to that of a Kerr BH to this order also implies that a rotating gravastar defined this way will also have the same zero tidal deformability or Love number as a Kerr BH, at least to order $a^2$.

-The regular matching of the exterior Kerr and the interior spacetime gives Eq.~(\ref{AIfix}) which implies divergence of at least some perturbation functions at the origin.
-These divergences may indicate that the slow rotation expansion is non-uniform and inadequate as $r\to 0$, or possibly that additional physics such as an equation of state different from $p = -\r$ is needed.
-This possibility requires a further investigation beyond the perturbative framework utilized in this paper.
+If the $\d$-function surface stress-energies were to be replaced by a microscopically thin shell of radial extent $\D r$, several studies~\cite{CarFraMasPaniRap:2017,ChirPosGued:2020} indicate that the corrections to this null result may be of order $[\log(\D r/M)]^{-1}$, so that even a $\D r$ of order the Planck length could potentially produce dimensionless Love numbers of a few tenths of a percent, which could lead to observable tidal effects that can distinguish ultra-compact objects from BHs in future gravitational wave detectors~\cite{UchiPani:2016,CarFraMasPaniRap:2017}.
+This question remains open for the universal null shell gravastars considered in this paper.